25 Tips for Successful Gift Giving

 Gifts are meant to be given from the heart and corporate gift giving is no different.

-It’s all too easy to think “what’s in it for me” when we give a gift to a customer or client instead of “how can I make it special for them.
-During our 14 years assisting our customers, throughout the world, choose appropriate gifts, we have come up with some tips that should be helpful to you as well.
+It's all too easy to think "what's in it for me" when we give a gift to a customer or client instead of "how can I make it special for them.
+During our 28 years of assisting our customers, throughout the world, choose appropriate gifts, we have come up with some tips that should be helpful to you as well.

 Corporate Gift Success